streamsniperrty/2025-BSPWM-Config/README.md

 First, install neovim normally through your package manager.
 Once completed, install `vim-plug` from https://github.com/junegunn/vim-plug.
 Then, copy the four files into your own file system, and sync all the plugins by running: `:PlugInstall`.

 To use the tree file browser, run `:NvimTreeOpen`.

+### Installing Picom
+We use a fork of picom in order to make sure the animations are working.
+Please follow the instructions on how to compile it on the GitHub page if on Debian/Ubuntu systems.

+If on Arch Linux, run `yay -S picom-ftlabs-git`

 ## Script